 To see whether these claims are justified, and find out how Flymo, Bosch and AL-KO lawn mowers measured up in our rigorous tests, as well as how the £100 petrol mower scored, Which? members can log in and go straight to our full lawn mower reviews.

-If you're not yet a Which? member, you can get access to all our product reviews - from lawn mowers and pressure washers to washing machines, TVs and coffee machines - as well as the results of our seed and plant trials - by taking out a £1 trial to Which?
+If you’re not yet a Which? member, you can get access to all our product reviews – from lawn mowers and pressure washers to washing machines, TVs and coffee machines – as well as the results of our seed and plant trials – by taking out a Which? subscription

 New Flymo lawnmower – excellent at cutting grass?